....

 24 July 2022

-Last week, as thousands of Springsteen fans sat staring in astonishment at “dynamic prices” on computer screens wondering how Bruce could let this happen, it felt as if a promise was broken.
-We’ll return to that theme in a moment.
+Last week, as thousands of Springsteen fans sat staring in astonishment at "dynamic prices" on computer screens wondering how Bruce could let this happen, it felt as if a promise was broken.
+I'll return to that theme in a moment.
 First a question.
-How is “dynamic pricing” even a thing?
-It’s a term that sadly, most Springsteen fans have become intimately familiar with as we tried to buy tickets to his 2023 tour.
+How is dynamic pricing even a thing?
+It's a term that sadly, most Springsteen fans have become intimately familiar with as we tried to buy tickets to his 2023 tour.
 In short, Ticketmaster the ticket-selling monopoly, put a process in place that increases the price of tickets based on demand.
 As thousands of people logged on to buy tickets and waded through the electronic queue, they were presented with tickets that were outrageously overpriced.
 The examples are too numerous to count: $10,419 for section 130, Row L at Amalie Arena in Tampa, $5113 for rear standing room in Minnesota or $1968 for rear floor seats in Boston.
 These are not reseller prices.
 These are jacked-up, overvalued tickets being sold by the company that has partnered with Bruce Springsteen to sell his shows.

-Ticketmaster’s “defense” is that they instituted this process to eliminate third party resales.
-They’re painting themselves as our concert-going saviour but they’re the devil incarnate.
-As for Springsteen’s defense?
+Ticketmaster's defense is that they instituted this process to eliminate third party resales.
+They're painting themselves as our concert-going saviour but they're the devil incarnate.
+As for Springsteen's defense?
 Crickets.
 The deafening silence coming from Bruce and his management team has fans fuming and feeling betrayed but again, more on that later.

 We're just capitalizing on demand.

-It’s a market-driven economy.
+It 's a market-driven economy.

 Concerts aren't essential.